JosepMariaVila/CreateKeypairOfflineXRPL/README.md

 It works for the XRPL Mainet.

-It allows to create a Mainnet account (which has to be activated later with XRP).
+It allows to create a Keypair Mainnet account (which has to be activated later with XRP).
 DO IT OFFLINE, it's purely mathematical.

 Once you have created it offline that wallet can receive XRP.
-Warning: if you ever use this wallet to peform a transaction online like sending XRP, then the key will becom compromised so you should create a new wallet and send the XRP there, these wallets are secure just if you don't perform transactions with the computer where the key pair has been generated.
+Warning: if you use this wallet to peform transaction ONLINE like sending XRP, then the private key will becom compromised so you should create a new wallet and send the XRP there, these wallets are secure just if you don't perform transactions online with the computer where the key pair has been generated.

-You can try it here: https://skunk-proper-smoothly.ngrok-free.app/tools/supersimpleXRPwallet/xrpwallet
+You can try it here: https://skunk-proper-smoothly.ngrok-free.app/tools/createKeypairXRPwalletOffline/xrpwallet